Hprairie/Bi-Mamba2/README.md

 I still haven't finished this kernel or benchmarked it.
 I will remove this notice when I do so.

+- Fwd is almost done I will check it off the TODO when all tests are passing
+- I am still writing the bwd, and will post updates as I go

 # Project Structure and Install

 To access the kernels, run: